Laravel Gemini AI Translation Synchronization Tool Documentation

 php artisan translations:extract-and-generate --driver=sync

 To add new translations without overwriting existing ones, use the --skip-existing flag.
-This is the recommended workflow for ongoing
+This is the recommended workflow for

 projects.